 Marj is related to William Clements Parsons (see The Parsons Family) and is located in West Australia.
 As you can see, she’s an avid supporter, and willing to spend time putting her family links to Farina down in writing and sending it to Lindsay.

 If any of our readers/supporters have stories or information about their families and links to Farina, we’d love to hear from you!
-Send a brief email to the Webmaster, or Tom Harding and we’ll get back to you to talk about the details.
+Send a brief email to the History Team and we’ll get back to you to talk about the details.

 “Compare these photos.
 It’s obvious that Manfield was running a saddlery from his store in 1882 – pretty early in Farina’s history, from his store.